Light Response of Poly(ethylene 2,6-napthalate) to Neutrons: Introduction

-Birk's law describes how the light per unit length, $\frac{dL}{dr}$, is quenched as a function of stopping power, $\frac{dE}{dr}$.
-The scintillation efficiency $S$, and the Birk's constant, $kB$, describes the shape of the light response curve, and to what degree it is non-linear as a function of energy deposition by the neutron.
+Birks' law describes how the light per unit length, $\frac{dL}{dr}$, is quenched as a function of stopping power, $\frac{dE}{dr}$.
+The scintillation efficiency $S$, and the Birks' constant, $kB$, describes the shape of the light response curve, and to what degree it is non-linear as a function of energy deposition by the ionising particle.
+By numerical integration, it is possible to fit Eq.~\ref{birks} to $L(E)_{nr}$ to derive $S$ and $kB$ for proton recoils as a result of neutron interactions.

-To determine the quenching factors and determine the Birk's parameters, it is necessary to determine which measured events are from neutrons scattering and generating a nuclear recoils, and which are from $\gamma$-ray interactions with electrons.
-One tool used for this is pulse shape discrimination (PSD) as it allows the distinction between particles with different charge/mass ratios, such as electron and proton recoils.
-Fig. \ref{fig:pulses} defines the pulse shape discrimination parameter as the fraction of the integral of the light pulse tail compared to the integral of the whole light pulse from the detector.
-This is the result of the population of different singlet and triplet excited states by electron and nuclear recoils.
-Examples of average light pulses at a light yield of 0.6 MeV electron equivalent, or MeVee, are shown for PEN in Fig.~\ref{fig:pulses}.
+To determine the quenching factors and determine the Birks' parameters, it is necessary to determine which measured events are from neutrons scattering and generating a nuclear recoil, and which are electron recoils from $\gamma$-ray interactions.
+It has been demonstrated that it is possible to separate these events in PEN with the use of pulse shape discrimination (PSD) as it allows the distinction between particles with different charge/mass ratios, such as electron and proton recoils ~\cite{PEN_selfveto}.
+Eq.~\ref{eq:PSD} defines the PSD parameter:

+Where $L$ is light, $dt$ is representative of the time of the pulse, $tail$ describes the decaying tail of the light pulse, and $total$ refers to the integral of the whole pulse.
+Optimal PSD separation was observed with a total integral of 430 ns, and an offset of 70 ns for the tail integral.
+This fits well with the previously measured time constant of PEN of 25 ns~\cite{Manzanillas:2022zyh}.

 This paper is organized as follows; Section \ref{materials} provides details about the PEN scintillation detector used for this measurement; followed by Section \ref{experiment} which describes the experimental preparation and procedure for the neutron measurements.
 It also includes a description of the calibration method for the measurements, this is followed by a brief description of the error analysis method in Section \ref{analysisandresults}.
-Finally, Section \ref{conclusion} presents the findings for the quenching factor and Birk's constant for PEN and summarizes the results of this study.
+Finally, Section \ref{conclusion} presents the findings for the quenching factor and Birks' constant for PEN and summarizes the results of this study.